Tach-Ignite/tach-ra-web/docs/quickstart.md

 #### 5.1.1 Pick an S3 Bucket Name

 You will need to pick a bucket name to use for public file storage.
-Fill in the `TACH_AWS_BUCKET_NAME` variable in the `.env.local` and `.env.dev` files with the desired bucket name.
+Fill in the `TACH_AWS_BUCKET_NAME` variable in the `.env.local` file with the desired bucket name.

 #### 5.1.2 Create a Service User